CHRONIC PAIN CHAMPIONS

 We can't move forward if we're constantly reminding ourselves of the pain or if we 're surrounded by negativity.

-I choose not to talk about my chronic pain to myself or with others, including my doctors (unless there is a new symptom that need acute treatment).
+I choose not to talk about the chronic pain i feel to myself or with others, including my doctors (unless there is a new symptom that need acute treatment).

 Learn more